kampersanda/goodname/README.md

 For example, given description "Character-wise Double-array Dictionary" of your software, this tool will suggest some name candidates such as "crawdad" and "cheddar" that are contained in a word dictionary.

+## Web App

+This [Web App](https://kampersanda.github.io/goodname/) is the easiest way to try this tool.

 ## CLI tool

 `goodname-cli` provides a CLI tool of Goodname.